If you’ve earned foreign employment income this year, find out how to report it correctly on your tax return.

 Am I exempt from paying tax on foreign income?

-There are a few exceptions where your foreign employment income may be tax exempt or tax free:
+There are a few exceptions where income you earned overseas may be tax exempt or tax free:

 - You’re a member of the Australian defence or police force